AssetSync/asset_sync/README.md

 Synchronises Assets between Rails and S3.

-Asset Sync is built to run with the new Rails Asset Pipeline feature of Rails 3.1.
+Asset Sync is built to run with the new Rails Asset Pipeline feature introduced in **Rails 3.1**.
 After you run __bundle exec rake assets:precompile__ your assets will be synchronised to your S3 bucket, optionally deleting unused files and only uploading the files it needs to.

-This was initially built and is intended to work on [Heroku](http://heroku.com)
+This was initially built and is intended to work on [Heroku](http://heroku.com) but can work on any platform.

 ## Upgrading?